katma889/CRW-assembly-pipeline/README.md

 guppy_basecaller -i ../ -s . --flowcell FLO-MIN106 --kit SQK-LSK109 --num_callers 4 -x auto --recursive --trim_barcodes --disable_qscore_filtering

 ```
-Along we the merged fastqc files from guppy we also got the sequencing `summary.txt` file as an input which we process further with pycoQC-2.5.2 to check the quality of our data.
+Guppy provided us with the merged fastqc files along with the sequencing `summary.txt` file as an input which we process further with pycoQC-2.5.2 to check the quality of our data.
 It resulted in an interactive html file with details of data quality.

 `Script for pycoqc`